 Once the University is authorized to expend funds based on fully executed agreements or a grant award has been accepted by the Chancellor, the Office of Research and Projects Fiscal Management:

-1. Prepares the Request for New Account Form for signature by the designated fiscal officer (usually the principal investigator/project director).
+1. Prepares the Request for New Account Form for signature by the designated fiscal officer (usually the principal investigator/project director), the Department Chair, Dean and/or Unit Head.
+All new fiscal officers are required to take AIS Training.

 2. Establishes the budget entries for submittal to the Administrative Accounting office.
 Administrative Accounting will then enter the budget into the University's financial system for the grant account.

-3. Reviews all requisitions, vouchers and appointments for conformity to agency and University policies.
+3. Performs proprietary reviews on all requisitions, vouchers and employee appointments for conformity to agency guidelines and University polices.

 4. Reviews other expenditures of awarded funds.